bl1231/bilbomd-ui/README.md

 ## Version History

+- 1.2.4
+  - Upgrade redux and redux toolkit
 - 1.2.3
-  - Some improvements to teh Job details component
+  - Some improvements to the Job details component
   - Changes to allow Docker deployment
   - update Vite from 4.5.0 to 5.0.0
 - 1.2.2